 CASA is a support and information service for autistic adults throughout Gloucestershire.
 CASA is for all autistic adults in Gloucestershire, and their families, friends, and support networks.
 The service is commissioned by Gloucestershire County Council.

-We provides groups, drop-ins, information, resources, peer support, and one-to-one support.
-You can just turn up, no booking required, at our drop-ins and groups, which we currently run in Gloucester, Cheltenham, Tewkesbury, Cinderford, and two online groups.
+We provide groups, drop-ins, information, peer support, one-to-one support, and resources (see below for a list of these).
+Our drop-ins and groups are open to people who have an autism diagnosis and people without an official diagnosis.
+You can just turn up at our groups and drop-ins, no booking required.
+We currently run drop-ins in Gloucester, Cheltenham, Tewkesbury, Cinderford, and two online groups.
 To find out exactly where and when they take place, see the weekly reminders on our Instagram and Facebook pages.

 For individual support you can self-refer by phone on 01452 317460, or download and fill in our self-referral form (.docx file).